0x1000000/SqExpress/Readme.md

 Id: 4, Name: Google, Type: 2
 ```
 ## Derived Table

-This query is quite complex so it makes sense to store it as a derived table and reuse it in future:
+The previous query is quite complex so it makes sense to store it as a derived table and reuse it in future:
 ```cs
 public class DerivedTableCustomer : DerivedTableBase
 {